-Van Rensselaer, a Federalist, was the representative for New York's 7th congressional district from 1809 to 1811.
+Van Rensselaer was the representative for New York’s 7th congressional district and was a Federalist.
+He served from 1809 to 1811.

 From Dec 1801 to Mar 1811, Van Rensselaer missed 237 of 960 roll call votes, which is 24.7%.
 This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.

 |Nov 1804-Mar 1805||35||20||57.1%||96th|

 |Dec 1806-Mar 1807||55||18||32.7%||78th|

 |Nov 1808-Mar 1809||116||29||25.0%||69th|

 |Dec 1809-Jan 1810||29||2||6.9%||24th|